-By this point, the router table was finished enough that I could use it, but there were still some finishing touches to be done.
+By this point, the router table was finished enough that I could use it, but

 I put the cabinet on it's side while mounting the drawer slides.